 Packing Your Gear

 We recommend soft luggage for the Galápagos portion of your trip, as it can be easier to handle for the crew and may fit better in the smaller space of the yacht’s staterooms.
 We recommend traveling as light as possible; excess baggage can be a burden to you and to support personnel.
 On an international flight, you are typically allowed 1-2 pieces of checked luggage at no additional fee but luggage restrictions are changing regularly and vary according to airline—please check with your specific airline to determine luggage allowance.

-Our flight from Quito to the Galápagos allows two checked bags weighing no more than 44 lbs.
-(20 kg) total, per person.
+Our flight from Quito to the Galápagos Islands allows one checked bag weighing no more than 50 lbs. total (23 kg), per person.
 The airline may refuse bags that exceed this limitation or you will be required to pay excess baggage fees.
 You will be required to have a luggage tag displayed on your baggage.

 All luggage is inspected for organic material such as food, plants (including wood) and so on at the national departure hall for all flights to the Galápagos.
 For this reason we ask that if you bring your own snacks, make sure they are pre-packaged.

 If you feel your naturalist and yacht crew have provided a special trip for you, a gratuity will be very much appreciated.
 Consider giving $120-$150 per guest for the captain and crew (consists of seven people and they will share it) and $80-100 per guest for the National Park naturalist.
 You will also have services provided by a guide while in Puerto Ayora and transfers for your flights to/from the islands.
 Tipping is entirely discretionary and varies by culture.
 If you plan to tip, remember to bring cash.